 Kotor falls well and truly in to the category of incredible natural beauty and with a beautiful historical town.

-Visiting Kotor – and having seen many of the other sights further afield around Montenegro, it feels to us that Kotor has the absolute best of everything the country has to offer and is surely the best place to stay and visit in Montenegro.
+Visiting Kotor – and having seen many of the other sights further afield around Montenegro, it feels to us that Kotor has the absolute best of everything the country has to offer and is the best place to stay and visit in Montenegro.

 The central attraction is the mind-blowingly spectacular sight of Kotor Bay – a huge bay reminiscent of Norwegian Fjords, surrounded by mountains.